-HUA's scheduling events at a node include the arrival of a thread at the node, completion of a thread section or a section handler at the node, and the expiration of a TUF termination time at the node.
+HUA's scheduling events at a node include the arrival of a thread, the invocation of a thread to a remote node, completion of a section or a section handler, a resource request, a resource release, and the expiration of a TUF termination time.
 To describe HUA, we define the following variables and auxiliary functions (at a node):

 - S_r is the current set of unscheduled sections including a newly arrived section (if any). $S_i \in S_r$ is a section.
 S_i^h denotes S_i 's handler.
-T_i denotes the thread to which a section S_i and S_i^h belong. - σ_r is the schedule (ordered list) constructed at the previous scheduling event. σ is the new schedule. - $U_i(t)$ denotes S_i 's TUF, which is the same as that of T_i 's TUF. $U_i^h(t)$ denotes S_i^h 's TUF. - $S_i X$ is S_i 's termination time, which is the same as that of T_i 's termination time. $S_i ExecTime$ is S_i 's estimated remaining execution time. - H is the set of handlers that are released for execution on the node (per Definition 2), ordered by non-decreasing handler termination times. $H = \emptyset$ if all released handlers have completed. - Function updateReleaseHandlerSet() inserts a handler S_i^h into H if the scheduler is invoked due to S_i^h 's release; deletes a handler S_i^h from H if the scheduler is invoked due to S_i^h 's completion.
-Insertion of S_i^h into H is at the position corresponding to S_i^h 's termination time. - notifyTPR (S_i) declares S_i as failed (by not sending a SEG_ACK message for S_i in response to the ROOT_ANNOUNCE broadcast message of the TPR protocol see Section IV for TPR details). - IsHead(S) returns true if S is a head; false otherwise. - headOf (σ) returns the first section in σ . - sortByPUD(σ) returns a schedule ordered by non-increasing section PUDs.
-If two or more sections have the same PUD, then the section(s) with the largest ExecTime will appear before any others with the same PUD. - Insert (S, σ, I) inserts section S in the ordered list σ at the position indicated by index I; if entries in σ exists with the index I, S is inserted before them.
-After insertion, S's index in σ is I.

-- Remove (S, σ, I) removes section S from ordered list σ at the position indicated by index I; if S is not present at the position in σ , the function takes no action. - feasible (σ) returns a boolean value indicating schedule σ 's feasibility. σ is feasible, if the predicted completion time of each section S in σ , denoted S.C, does not exceed S's termination time.
+T_i denotes the thread to which a section S_i and S_i^h belong. - σ_r is the schedule (ordered list) constructed at the previous scheduling event. σ is the new schedule. - $U_i(t)$ denotes S_i 's TUF, which is the same as that of T_i 's TUF. $U_i^h(t)$ denotes S_i^h 's TUF. - $S_i X$ is S_i 's termination time, which equals T_i 's termination time. $S_i ExecTime$ is S_i 's estimated remaining execution time. $S_i Dep$ is S_i 's dependency list. - H is the set of handlers that are released for execution on the node (per Definition 2), ordered by non-decreasing handler termination times. $H = \emptyset$ if all released handlers have completed. - updateReleaseHandlerSet () inserts a handler S_i^h into H if the scheduler is invoked due to S_i^h 's release; deletes a handler S_i^h from H if the scheduler is invoked due to S_i^h 's completion.
+Insertion of S_i^h into H is at the position corresponding to S_i^h 's termination time. - Owner (R) denotes the sections that are currently holding resource R. - reqRes (T) returns the resource requested by section (or thread) T. If T is not requesting any resource, function returns \emptyset .
+If T has made a remote invocation and has not returned from it, function returns the keyword REMOTE. - notifyTPR(S_i) declares S_i as failed (by not sending a SEG_ACK message for S_i in response to the ROOT_ANNOUNCE broadcast message of the TPR protocol see Section V for TPR details). - IsHead(S) returns true if S is a head; false otherwise. - headOf (σ) returns the first section in σ . - sortByPUD(σ) returns a schedule ordered by non-increasing section PUDs.
+If two or more sections have the same PUD, the section(s) with the largest ExecTime will appear before any others with the same PUD. - Insert (S, σ, I) inserts section S in the ordered list σ at the position indicated by index I; if entries in σ exists with the index I, S is inserted before them.
+After insertion, S's index in σ is I. - Remove (S, σ, I) removes section S from ordered list σ at the position indicated by index I; if S is not present at the position in σ , the function takes no action. - lookup (S, σ) returns the index value of the first occurrence of S in the ordered list σ . - feasible (σ) returns a boolean value indicating schedule σ 's feasibility. σ is feasible, if the predicted completion time of each section S in σ , denoted S.C, does not exceed S's termination time.
 S.C is the time at which the scheduler is invoked plus the sum of the ExecTime's of all sections that occur before S in σ and S.ExecTime.